esbullington/flask-bootstrap/README.md

 # flask-bootstrap

 Flask application framework pre-configured for SQL Alchemy, flask-auth authentication, and Twitter bootstrap frontend.
 Meant to serve as a skeleton application for you to customize as desired, not as a Flask extension.

 If you are looking for a Flask extension that uses Flask blueprints, try the other [flask-bootstrap](https://github.com/mbr/flask-bootstrap).

 ## Install

-The main system dependencies are Python, Postgreql, and their respective development packages
+The main system dependencies are Python, Postgreql, and their respective development packages.
+It could be easily adapted to run on MySQL or even SQLite, but the default installation instructions and Makefile below assume the use of PostgreSQL.

+#### Makefile
+If you're on Ubuntu or Mint and you using Make, you're in luck.
+There is a very convenient Makefile to install and run the application (should work with Debian with a few minor changes).
+If you wish to use the Makefile, then simply fill in the appropriate config variables in the Makefile, run `make install` to install dependencies, and `make run` to start the application.
+The Makefile installation will even create a default `local.cfg` containing your project's configuration, for you to use and customize.

+Otherwise, refer to the instructions below.

+#### 1. System dependencies:
 On Ubuntu or Debian, first install:

     sudo apt-get install postgresql python-dev libpq-dev